jonnymariani/SpotifyMotto/README.md

 * Shows in your avatar motto the song you are actually listening on Spotify.
 * Change your motto back to the original once you stop listening.
 * Option to remove text between parentheses and brackets.
-* Option to say the music you listening in chat.
+* Option to say the song you are listening to in chat.
 * Option to use prefixes before music names.

   <br>